-- Hematologic: Patients should have their blood tests checked at least monthly. - -Hepatic: Liver biopsies prior to Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) therapy are not indicated routinely.
-Liver function tests should be determined prior to the initiation of therapy with Methotrexate Injection BP (without preservative) or Methotrexate Injection BP (with preservative) and they should be monitored every 1 to 2 months.
+- Hematologic: Patients should have their blood tests checked at least monthly. - Hepatic: Liver biopsies prior to ACH-METHOTREXATE therapy are not indicated routinely.
+Liver function tests should be determined prior to the initiation of therapy with ACH-METHOTREXATE and they should be monitored every 1 to 2 months.
 A relationship between abnormal liver function tests and fibrosis or cirrhosis of the liver has not been established.
-Transient liver function test abnormalities are observed frequently after methotrexate administration and are usually not cause for modification of Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) therapy.
-Persistent liver function test abnormalities just prior to dosing and/or depression of serum albumin may be indicators of serious liver toxicity and require evaluation. - -Renal: Renal function should be monitored every 1 to 2 months. - -Respiratory: Pulmonary function tests may be useful if methotrexate-induced lung disease (e.g. interstitial pneumonitis) is suspected, especially if baseline measurements are available.
+Transient liver function test abnormalities are observed frequently after methotrexate disodium administration and are usually not cause for modification of methotrexate disodium therapy.
+Persistent liver function test abnormalities just prior to dosing and/or depression of serum albumin may be indicators of serious liver toxicity and require evaluation.

+- Renal: Renal function should be monitored every 1 to 2 months. - Respiratory: Pulmonary function tests may be useful if methotrexate-induced lung disease (e.g., interstitial pneumonitis) is suspected, especially if baseline measurements are available.